 The French justice demanded the State to repair its failure in tackling climate change.
-The year 2020 has yet helped France respecting the average carbon budget of the last six years.
+Yet, 2020 has helped France respecting the average carbon budget of the last six years.

 On October 14, the Administrative Court of Paris demanded the French State to “fix the consequences of its failure in fighting climate change“.